riban-bw/jackmidiola/README.md

 ## Use Cases

 This application was designed to add DMX512 output to Zynthian but may be used wherever an operating system is running `jackd` and `olad` to interconnect any JACK MIDI client with `olad`.
 The author is amenable to feature requests and bug reports.
 Please use [GitHub issues](https://github.com/riban-bw/jackmidiola/issues).

+## Usueful Notes

+I use Debian based distributions which include OLA as an installable package.
+To get OLA running and configured:

+- To install OLA: `sudo apt install ola`.
+- To start OLA: `sudo systemctrl start olad`
+- To configure, point a web browser at http://hostname:9090/new/#.
+This shows the _new_ interface that has the advantage over the old one that you can disable plugins.
+- Click on the "Plugins" tab then enable required plugins and disable any conflicting plugings, e.g. to get a FTDI USB interface working, enable FTDI USB DMX and disable Serial USB, Enttec Open DMX, StageProfi.
+This seems to be because they all use /dev/ttyUSB0 (although that port does not actually appear so maybe it captures and renames it).
+If you need to use a mix of these plugins, you will need to edit their configurations, e.g. /etc/ola/ola-ftdidmx.conf.
+- Click on the "Universes" tab then add a universe.
+It is common practice to start with universe 1 which is the default used by _jackmidiola_.
+The universe has a Id (integer), Name (any text) and a plugin (select from checkboxes).
+The plugin selection defines which physical interface (or network protocol) to use for that universe.
+If you leave the name blank, it defaults to "Universe 1".
+I currently only have a single FTDI USB device so have not tested with multiple universes.

+The OLA web interface provides monitoring and control of DMX512 devices.
+Selecting the required universe from the "Universes" tab displays a set of tabs including:

+- Overview - shows the value of each DMX512 slot.
+- Faders - shows the value of each DMX512 slot and a fader to control the value, paged to fit on the screen.
+Note that the faders are old drawbar / quadrant fader style, drag down to increase value.
+- Settings - change the input and output ports used.
+You can enable multiple output ports to send duplicate data to multiple devices.

+To remove a universe you disable all ports in the settings and save.
+This is not intuitive and it is not evident that the universe has been removed until you access the universes tab again.

 ## Licensing